Khadi: Origin

 After the First Indian War of Independence in 1857, domestic textile production by mill or traditional methods declined to its lowest levels before khadi emerged as a "silent economic revolution" as an outcome of a long and laborious evolutionary process.

 The American Civil War (1861–1865) caused a raw cotton crisis in Cottonopolis Britain.
 Substitute Indian cotton at was sourced at cheap prices as the British sought to supplement raw materials to Manchester-Lancashire area textile mills.
 During Victorian era (1837–1901), 47 mills existed in the 1870s but Indians still bought clothes at an artificially inflated price, since the colonial government exported the raw materials for cloth to British fabric mills, then re-imported the finished cloth to India.
 In the Edwardian era (1901–1914) the Swadeshi movement of boycotting foreign cloth remained prominent.
 During the first two decades of the 20th century it was backed by nationalist politicians and Indian mill owners.

 In 1922, Mahatma Gandhi requested the Indian National Congress (INC) to start a khadi department.
 In 1924, due to a large amount of work, a semi-independent body All India Khadi Board (AIKB) was formed which liaisoned with the INC's khadi department at the provincial and district levels.

-During his tenure as President of the Indian National Congress from December 1924 to April 1925, Mahatma Gandhi organized the first Swadeshi Exhibition with Khadi and Village Industries (Gramodyog) exhibits at the Belgaum Congress Session from December 26 to 27, 1924.
+During his tenure as President of the Indian National Congress from December 1924 to April 1925, Mahatma Gandhi organized the first Swadeshi Exhibition with Khadi and Village Industries (Gramodyog) exhibits at the Belgaum Congress Session from 26 to 27 December 1924.
 The exhibition featured khadi, spinning wheels, and village crafts, highlighting the vision of economic self-reliance.
 It formed a key part of Gandhi’s constructive programme against British colonial rule.